The Petit Lenormand deck is available now. Limited stock

 Places

-Spaces mark the scene of the end of an agreement.
+Spaces signify the scene of the end of an agreement.

-One might think of a notary's office, human resources, mediation, or a court where one comes to sign the end of a commitment.
-It can also represent a professional space, a shop, or a workplace that is being emptied and returned, like a life setting that is left after having honored a contract for a long time.
+One might envision a notary's office, human resources, mediation, or a court where one comes to sign the conclusion of a commitment.
+It can also represent a professional space, a shop, or a workplace that is being emptied and returned, akin to a life setting that is left after having honored a contract for an extended period.

 Personality